spike1292/rxjs-typescript-training/readme.md

 Move the duplicated code into a custom operator, which takes takes the state key name as property so it can be used with any state key.

-## Unit tests
+## 09 - Unit tests (WIP)

 The last step will be to write a number of unit tests for the code you have written.
 A common way to test RxJS observables is a via the `rxjs-marbles` library.
 This lets you easily re-create complex observable streams in tests while allowing you to control the timing.
-You can read about how to use it [here](https://github.com/cartant/rxjs-marbles)
+You can read about how to use [rxjs-marbles](https://github.com/cartant/rxjs-marbles)

 Create an `index.spec.ts` file, and write a test that verifies that the `counterState$` observable emits a value when `next` is called on `programmaticCommandSubject`.
 You can run the test suite by running `yarn test`.